The REPL

 !(def foo (lambda () 123))

-However, we need to go over a few abstractions in order to understand some meta commands you may encounter.
+Now, let's go over a few abstractions in order to understand some meta commands you will encounter.

 Chaining callables